Rod Clements: Jack the Lad and other work

 Clements has also toured and recorded with Rab Noakes and Michael Chapman and performed on albums by Peter Hammill, Wizz Jones and Kathryn Tickell amongst others.
-He has also supplied bass, dobro, and guitar parts to albums by singer/songwriter Thea Gilmore, who has herself appeared on Rod's solo albums.
+He has also supplied bass, dobro, and guitar parts to albums by singer/songwriter Thea Gilmore, who has herself appeared on Clements' solo albums.

-Clements performing with Lindisfarne in 2015.

 Clements released the album One Track Mind in 1994, and followed this with Stamping Ground in 2000, having written or co-written each of the tracks.
-Another album, Odd Man Out was released in 2006.
+Another album, Odd Man Out, was released in 2006.
 It was produced by Nigel Stonier.
 Spring 2008 saw the reissue with bonus tracks of One Track Mind.
 He continues to tour regularly, performing a mixture of Lindisfarne and solo songs.

 Songs written by Clements have been covered by artists including Melanie Safka and Joe Brown; and a Clements/Stonier composition, "Can't Do Right For Doing Wrong", was a British Top 30 hit for Erin Rocha at Christmas 2003.